carrionalfredo/Pistachio-Classifier/readme.md

 ![Image from Kaggle](https://www.googleapis.com/download/storage/v1/b/kaggle-user-content/o/inbox%2F11592511%2F9107ea75bea18b095900b48e230bc4ec%2F2.jpg?generation=1688826287210809&alt=media 'Pistachio parameters')

-### Train fo the model
+### Train of the model

 The notebook with the analysis and preparation of the machine learning model is in this repo [link](https://github.com/carrionalfredo/Pistachio-Classifier/blob/main/project.ipynb).

 The pipeline for train, select the best model and promote the model to production is in the **training_aws.py** [file](https://github.com/carrionalfredo/Pistachio-Classifier/blob/main/training_aws.py).

 This pipeline uses mlflow and prefect to track and orchestrate the training runs.
-Also uses AWS EC2 instances with a S3 bucket as artifact storage, and RDS Postgres database backend store.
+Also uses AWS EC2 instances with a S3 bucket as artifact storage, and RDS Postgres database as backend store.

 The pipeline consists of the following task and flows: